 As mentioned, most of the time the suppliers have all been great.
 In general, entrepreneurs want to help other entrepreneurs and it’s really beneficial for them as well, unless they are so overwhelmed with orders that my small order makes their life harder.
 Here’s an example of one of the replies I’ve received:

 For packaging, I currently have two options depending on what the customer orders.
 I have high-end matte black coffee bags as well as one standard-sized box that, so far, has been able to work for every order that is not appropriate for the coffee bags:

 For packaging filler, I went with a crinkle paper:

 Soon, I will be ordering black boxes and black crinkle paper to better match the brand:

 All packages are also stamped with a Finch Goods wax stamp as well, a handwritten thank you card is included with all packages.

-Although I’m not ready for a fulfillment warehouse yet, when the times comes to move to a fulfillment, I will be ready with the right fulfillment partner that is able and willing to continuing to add the special little touches the brand is based on.
+Although I’m not ready for a fulfillment warehouse yet, when the time comes to move to a fulfillment warehouse, I will be ready with the right fulfillment partner that is able and willing to continue to add the special little touches the brand is based on.

 Other Tracked Metrics:

 - Average Order Size: $91.12